-Michael Sussman: Clinton lawyer 'lied to manipulate FBI over Trump'
+Michael Sussmann: Clinton lawyer 'lied to manipulate FBI over Trump'

 President Trump always said the Mueller inquiry was biased against him.

-In court on Tuesday, prosecutor Brittain Shaw argued that Mr Sussman had hoped to drop a bombshell in the final days of the November 2016 race.
+In court on Tuesday, prosecutor Brittain Shaw argued that Mr Sussmann had hoped to drop a bombshell in the final days of the November 2016 race.

 "This case was about privilege," Ms Shaw said, describing the defendant as a "high-powered DC lawyer".

-Lawyers for Mr Sussman called the government's argument "nonsensical", arguing that the FBI would have known he had represented the Democratic National Committee earlier that year after their computer servers were hacked.
+Lawyers for Mr Sussmann called the government's argument "nonsensical", arguing that the FBI would have known he had represented the Democratic National Committee earlier that year after their computer servers were hacked.

-Also on Tuesday, prosecutors revealed what led the FBI to conclude that the evidence provided by Mr Sussman did not prove any Russian collusion.
+Also on Tuesday, prosecutors revealed what led the FBI to conclude that the evidence provided by Mr Sussmann did not prove any Russian collusion.

-The server at the Trump Organization uncovered by Mr Sussman "was merely a spam email server used for sending out marketing emails", Ms Shaw told the jury.
+The server at the Trump Organization uncovered by Mr Sussmann "was merely a spam email server used for sending out marketing emails", Ms Shaw told the jury.

 "The server did not reflect a crime, nor was it a threat to national security," she added.